MSECE Handbook

 As a Master’s student in ECE, you are expected to maintain the following standards throughout your academic program:

-- Maintain a plan of study grade point average (GPA), based on your currently approved plan of study, of at least 3.00 out of 4.00 over the courses on your plan of study, with no grade less than C−.
+- Maintain a plan-of-study (POS) grade point average (GPA), based on your currently approved plan of study, of at least 3.00 out of 4.00, with no grade of less than C− on the POS.

 - Earn grades of “Satisfactory” in thesis research credit hours (ECE 69800).